Carpe Diem Education: Updates on our COVID-19 Response

-- Adopting single-country itineraries: this may be done to decrease scrutiny at international borders, reduce possible transmission in less developed regions, simplify logistics in case of COVID-related evacuation, in response to a border closure, etc. Our Program Directors have already designed single country itineraries and we are prepared to adjust our programs as necessary.
+- Adopting single-country itineraries: this may be done to avoid increased changes of mandatory quarantines as international borders, reduce possible transmission in less developed regions, simplify logistics in case of COVID-related evacuation, in response to a border closure, etc. Our Program Directors have already designed single country itineraries and we are prepared to adjust our programs as necessary.

 - Moving departure dates back: this may be done to allow more time for risk assessments, in response to a delayed border opening, in case of active distribution of a vaccine (allowing time for students to receive vaccine), flight schedules/restrictions, etc.

 - Reducing time in the field:we may choose to offer shorter programs (2 months) if we cannot travel to all countries on an itinerary, are unable to work with some of our in-country partners, feel this timeline best meets the needs of stakeholders (students, families, local partners, HQ staff), etc.

 We are committed to supporting our Spring 2021 students and their families and have developed a four-tiered approach to our Spring programming options which we have outlined below.

 We will run our 12-week international and 8-week domestic programs as planned.

 We anticipate that not all countries will have opened their borders for international travel by mid-February so there is the possibility that we will need to reduce the number of programs we are offering.
 If you are enrolled in a program that is canceled, we will work with you to choose one of the 3 options:

 - transfer enrollment to another program of your choice (pending availability)

 - cancel your enrollment and issue a full refund (minus the application fee).